-AAA Play is thrilled to have the support and voices of a diverse and passionate group of Ambassadors.
+AAA Play are thrilled to have the support and voices of a diverse and passionate group of Ambassadors.
 All of our Ambassadors donate their time to champion the Access for All Abilities program.

 Chelsea sporting career began with dance at age 5 in her Primary School years.
 She moved to Ashwood School in 2013 and began to take advantage of the extensive school sporting program.